KshitizBisht/research-project/research_notes/ACID.md

 - log file contains details about changes made to database.
 - DBMS must write to disk the log files records that corresponds to changes made to database object before it can flush that object to disk.

+(q) if the database crashes after writing log files to disk before making changes to database then it starts from the last checkpoint right?

 buffer policy : Steal + no-force

 #### WAL protocol